The Modern Steel Manufacturing Process

 Steel is the world's most popular construction material because of its unique combination of durability, workability, and cost.
 It's an iron alloy that contains between 0.2 and 2 percent carbon by weight.

-Today, steel production makes use of both recycled materials, as well as the traditional raw materials, such as iron ore, coal, and limestone.
-Two processes; basic oxygen steelmaking (BOS) and electric arc furnaces (EAF) account for virtually all steel production.
+Today, steel production makes use of recycled materials as well as traditional raw materials, such as iron ore, coal, and limestone.
+Two processes, basic oxygen steelmaking (BOS) and electric arc furnaces (EAF), account for virtually all steel production.

 Modern steelmaking can be broken down into six steps:

-At high temperatures, oxygen is blown through the metal, which reduces the carbon content to between 0-1.5%.
-EAF methods, however, feed recycled steel scrap through use high power electric arcs (temperatures up to 1650 °C) to melt the metal and convert it to high-quality steel.
+At high temperatures, oxygen is blown through the metal, which reduces the carbon content to between 0 and 1.5 percent.
+EAF methods, however, feed recycled steel scrap through use high-power electric arcs (temperatures up to 1650 C) to melt the metal and convert it to high-quality steel.

-4. Continuous Casting: In this step, the molten steel is cast into a cooled mold causing a thin steel shell to solidify.
+Continuous casting sees the molten steel cast into a cooled mold causing a thin steel shell to solidify.
 The shell strand is withdrawn using guided rolls and fully cooled and solidified.
-The strand is cut into desired lengths depending on application; slabs for flat products (plate and strip), blooms for sections (beams), billets for long products (wires) or thin strips.
+The strand is cut into desired lengths depending on application; slabs for flat products (plate and strip), blooms for sections (beams), billets for long products (wires), or thin strips.